tejing1/nixos-config/README.md

 It isn't really intended for actual use by others, but examining the code may be interesting.
 Even so, it should build even without the keys to `git-crypt unlock` it, since I use `self.lib.readSecret`/`self.lib.importSecret` to access the encrypted files, and provide a non-secret default value for the case where they aren't unlocked.

+## NOTICE
+The information below is outdated.
+I am in the process of a major restructure of the repository using flake-parts.
+Once the new form and abstractions stabilize, I will update the README to document them.

 ## Layout
 - My nixos config is split into many profiles which can be found under `nixosConfigurations/tejingdesk/`.
 - My home-manager config is split into many profiles which can be found under `homeConfigurations/tejing/`.